michtra/md2man/README.md

 - `title`: (Optional) Title of the manual (default: "Reference Manual")
 - `author`: (Optional) Author name to be displayed in the manual

+## File Organization

+Files in the input directory are compiled in alphabetical order.
+You can use numeric prefixes to control the order:

+- `00-introduction.md` will appear first
+- `01-getting-started.md` will appear second
+- `02-advanced-topics.md` will appear third

+This allows you to organize your content logically, regardless of the original filenames.

 ## Templates

 md2man uses external template files for styling and JavaScript functionality: